SoMee.Social [OLD] Trading Up 0% This Week (ONG)

-SoMee.Social [OLD] (CURRENCY:ONG) traded down 0% against the US dollar during the one day period ending at 7:00 AM E.T. on January 28th.
-SoMee.Social [OLD] has a total market cap of $2.31 million and $60.00 worth of SoMee.Social [OLD] was traded on exchanges in the last day.
-During the last week, SoMee.Social [OLD] has traded up 0% against the US dollar.
-One SoMee.Social [OLD] coin can now be purchased for $0.0510 or 0.00000140 BTC on popular cryptocurrency exchanges.
+SoMee.Social [OLD] (CURRENCY:ONG) traded 0% lower against the dollar during the 1-day period ending at 23:00 PM Eastern on January 28th.
+One SoMee.Social [OLD] coin can currently be bought for $0.0510 or 0.00000135 BTC on cryptocurrency exchanges.
+During the last seven days, SoMee.Social [OLD] has traded up 0% against the dollar.
+SoMee.Social [OLD] has a total market cap of $2.31 million and approximately $60.00 worth of SoMee.Social [OLD] was traded on exchanges in the last day.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.